gmullerb/basecode/README.md

 ### Recommendations

-* Change versions: versions are set to the latest with * or +, so you can get the latest version the first time you start your project,  although is recommended to set it to fixed values later.
+* Change versions: Most versions are set to the latest using `*` or `+`, so it can get the latest version the first time the project is started,  although is recommended to set it to fixed values later.
   * Test dependencies can remain dynamic since this will not affect production build, and allow to have latest improvements and fixes.
+* This project was develop under Linux so, Windows user may (or may not) need to adjust some configuration values.

 ## Code Style